Brand Strategy & Positioning

 What is the biggest mistake brands make with authenticity?

-The biggest mistake is performing authenticity instead of living it.
-They focus on creating “authentic-looking” content for social media instead of building authentic internal processes, values, and customer service policies.
+The biggest mistake is pretending to be authentic instead of living it.
+They focus on creating “authentic-looking” content for social media rather than on building authentic internal processes, values, and customer service policies.

 What’s the difference between brand voice and brand tone?